 The Library Hotel by Library Collection

-I cannot rave about our stay at the Library Hotel enough.
+I cannot rave about our stay at the the Library enough.
 This came recommended to us from a friend and it did not disappoint.
 It is a wonderful location and we enjoyed both the restaurant and the lounge.
 In addition to that, the rooms are comfy, there is a 24 hour reading room that features snacks, coffee, tea, and other refreshments, plus each bottled water in each room.
 All of this is included in the room rate, which was a nice surprise for us.
 We booked on a package that came with a bottle of Prosecco and a copy of a book.
-They have a great promotion going on for the re-opening of Broadway, too!
+Be sure to check out their promotions as they offer great options, especially for the various seasons!
 Each floor is labeled like a library floor and the rooms feature a type of writing.
 Our room was the Journalism room and featured themed books and decor aligned with that.
 It’s just such a charming spot and I cannot wait to stay here again on our next trip!

 Have you ever been on a NYC summer weekend trip?
 Let me know in a comment below!